 Here is my Fool-Proof Editing Routine for Instagram (make pictures professional and pretty).

-- Adobe Photoshop Lightroom App: This is my go-to for editing all my photos, and where most of the work is done.
+- Adobe Photoshop Lightroom App: This is my go-to for editing all my photos, free as an app on your phone, and where most of the work is done.
 I prefer it over Snapseed because I am more familiar with Photoshop and Adobe products.
 If you use Snapseed for your editing, you can still use the basic editing functions I’ll go through.
 Now get ready to go through some of the editing functions.

 - Auto Tone: I actually start with the Auto Tone function to see what the app will do with my photo.
 This function gets me started in a good direction.
 Then, I usually look at a few specific edits individually.

 - Brighten: I love a bright, crisp photo, and that’s the semi theme of my Instagram.
 Bright photos are known to catch readers.
 I almost always take the brighten up a bit on a photo even after I’ve auto-toned it.

 - White Balance: This is a big one if you are taking photos in the artificial, yellow light like the photo above.
 I snapped it quick late at night, with just a few lights on.
 All that dull yellow is yuck.
 But, I was able to brighten the photo up and take out the yellow by playing with the white balance function.

 - Contrast: When you brighten the photo, you don’t want the colors to get washed into the brightness, so I up the contrast a bit to keep the colors strong.